-headspace Newcastle offers young people aged 12-25 with short term support for mild-to-moderate difficulties.
-We can help with:
+We offer young people aged 12-25 with short term support for mild-to-moderate difficulties.

 headspace Newcastle is operated by Hunter Primary Care.
-All headspace centres are funded by the Australian Government Department of Health.
+All headspace services are funded by the Australian Government Department of Health and Aged Care.
 Administration of funding is carried out by the headspace centre’s local Primary Health Network, in this case, Hunter New England and Central Coast (HNECC LTD).

 Mental health workers – which may include psychologists, psychiatrists, counsellors and other workers – that can help if you're just not feeling yourself.